-MA BIBLE AND THEOLOGY

-The Master of Arts in Bible and Theology prepares students in the areas of biblical knowledge, theological understanding, and ministry application.

-Student Learning Outcomes

-Upon completion of this program, the student will be able to:

-- analyze, interpret, and apply Scripture employing proper hermeneutical principles.

-- 2. identify essential knowledge of biblical content and theological ideologies.

-- 3. write research papers reflecting graduate-level scholarship.
+MA Bible and Theology

 RESEARCH COMPONENT: 3 hours

 THE 5113 Research Literature and Technology

 BIBLICAL COMPONENT: 12 hours

-BIB 5123 Biblical Hermeneutics BIB 5133 Biblical Backgrounds

-6 graduate hours of electives from BIB courses
+BIB 5123 Biblical Hermeneutics BIB 5133 Biblical Backgrounds 6 graduate hours of electives from BIB courses

 THEOLOGICAL COMPONENT: 12 hours

-THE 5133 Doctrines of the Pentecostal Movement

-THE 5413 Systematic Theology I

-THE 5423 Systematic Theology II

-3 graduate hours of electives from THE courses
+THE 5133 Doctrines of the Pentecostal Movement THE 5413 Systematic Theology I THE 5423 Systematic Theology II 3 graduate hours of electives from THE courses

 ELECTIVES COMPONENT: 9 hours

 Non-Thesis Option:

 9 graduate hours of electives from BIB/CFM/GRK/HEB/ICS/PTH/THE and/or COU/EDU/PSY

 Thesis Option:

 BIB/THE 5953 Thesis I BIB/THE 5963 Thesis II

 3 graduate hours of electives from BIB/CFM/GRK/HEB/ICS/PTH/THE and/or COU/EDU/PSY

 TOTAL PROGRAM REQUIREMENTS 36 HOURS

+The Master of Arts in Bible and Theology prepares students in the areas of biblical knowledge, theological understanding, and ministry application.

+Student Learning Outcomes

+Upon completion of this program, the student will be able to:

+- 1. analyze, interpret, and apply Scripture employing proper hermeneutical principles.

+- 2. identify essential knowledge of biblical content and theological ideologies.

+- 3. write research papers reflecting graduate-level scholarship.

 Thesis Option

 Thesis option is especially designed for and usually limited to students who plan to continue their graduate work in a Ph.D. doctoral program after completing their MA.
 In this option, the student takes two 3-hour courses of Thesis in the Elective Component of the degree plan.
 These two courses must be taken in two consecutive regular semesters (Fall-Spring or Spring-Fall, not available in Summer).
 This option must be approved by the Department of Bible and Theology during the semester prior to the student's first semester of thesis.